-When it Comes to NAFTA Benefits, not all Products are Created Equally
+When it Comes to USMCA Benefits, not all Products are Created Equally

-Determining which goods qualify for NAFTA benefits, and knowing how to initiate the process for claiming those benefits can be a highly confusing process.
-A new white paper from Purolator International, “Understanding NAFTA and its Implications for U.S./Canada Trade,” offers a detailed overview for businesses that ship regularly to Canada, and want to ensure they take advantage of all available trade benefits.
+Determining which goods qualify for USMCA benefits, and knowing how to initiate the process for claiming those benefits can be a highly confusing process.
+A new white paper from Purolator International, “Understanding USMCA and its Implications for U.S./Canada Trade,” offers a detailed overview for businesses that ship regularly to Canada, and want to ensure they take advantage of all available trade benefits.

 A batch of cupcakes have been baked in the United States, but are comprised entirely of imported ingredients.

 Cupcakes: Harmonized System Code: 1905.90

 (In this example, the first two digits (19) are called the Chapter; the first four digits (1905) are called the Heading; and the first six digits (1905.90) are called the Subheading)